gbdev/GBSoundSystem/README.md

 Stephane graciously released the [export-capable tracker and replay routines](https://rv6502.ca/wiki/index.php?title=Game_Boy_Tracker) to the public in July 2014.
 The assembler files that it exports were compliant with a circa 2014 version of [RGBDS](https://github.com/rednex/rgbds).

-RGBDS has since seen many upgrades and improvements that make those tracker-exported assembler files unusable (without modification, see the Integration section below) with today's RGBDS.
+RGBDS has since seen many upgrades and improvements that make those tracker-exported assembler files unusable (without modification, see [Integration](https://github.com/BlitterObjectBob/GBSoundSystem#integration) below) with today's RGBDS.
 The player code itself is showing its age, making it also quite difficult to integrate.

 Thus, the **SoundSystem** audio driver was created.